ultrawideturbodev/turbo-template/docs/how_we_do/synced_how_we_create_docs.md

 - Link to related documentation when helpful
 - Document while the information is fresh

-## 📖 Document Types and Their Structures
+## 📖 Document Types and Their MANDATORY File Structures

 ### 1. How We Do Documents

 Step-by-step guides for procedures and implementations.

+#### Table of Contents

+- Title: "# 📝 Table of Contents"
+- Content: List of all sections in the document
+- Keep it concise but comprehensive

 #### Introduction Section